Driving test tips & tricks from Dave

 Mental Miles on the Clock

-Don’t forget you can get some extra miles on the clock and be better prepared for every stage of learning with RED’s tools: Road Brain Trainer, UK Theory Test tools or even Driving games for a bit of light relief.
+Don’t forget you can get some extra miles on the clock and be better prepared for every stage of learning with RED’s tools: Road Brain Trainer, UK Theory Test tools and even Driving games for a bit of light relief.
 Practice spotting potential risks on the road, this will give you a deeper understanding of situations and hazards that may occur and how to avoid them.

 Theory test Done